Mara-Li/Knitting-bot/README.md

 The exact opposite of the follow command.
 It won't ping the channels or roles ignored.
 - `/ignore channel [channel]` : Add a channel to the list of ignored channels
 - `/ignore role [role]` : Add a role to the list of ignored roles
+- `/ignore role-in [role] [channel]` : Add a role to the list of ignored roles in a specific channel
 - `/ignore list` : List all ignored channels and roles

 > **Note**